vladmgrusu/haddock/README.md

-# Coq Development for JLAMP submission
+# Coq Development for JLAMP paper **Formal Definitions and Proofs for Partial (Co)recursive Functions**.

-This is the Coq code associated to the [JLAMP paper](https://inria.hal.science/hal-04360660) **Formal Definitions and Proofs for Partial (Co)recursive Functions**.
+This is the Coq code associated to the [JLAMP paper](https://inria.hal.science/hal-04360660).
 The Coq version used here is 8.19.1.
 Type "make" to compile.

 ## Files